-Whilst samples in cluster I appear highly related, this cluster includes isolates from both Malawi and Cameroon.
+While samples in cluster I appear highly related, this cluster includes isolates from both Malawi and Cameroon.
 We see that the isolates from Cameroon appear well distributed throughout the phylogeny, despite the geographical separation of these two countries, and independent patient population isolate origins.
 To assess whether there might be distinct genetic markers of isolates from Cameroon or Malawi, we performed a genome-wide association study (GWAS) analysis to assess variants significantly associated with isolates from either country.
-Significantly associated with isolates from Cameroon is a missense variant in CNAG_00241, a E3 ubiquitin ligase (Gemma score test p=5.70x10-5).
-This variant is present in 8 Day 1 isolates from Cameroon, in addition to 3 corresponding Day 7 and 3 corresponding Day 14 isolates from
+Significantly associated with isolates from Cameroon is a missense variant in CNAG\00241, an E3 ubiquitin ligase (Gemma score test $p = 5.70 \times 10 - 5$ ).
+This variant is present in eight day 1 isolates from Cameroon, in addition to three corresponding day 7 and three corresponding day 14 isolates from Cameroon, and only one isolate from Malawi, and may impact the regulation of protein